NatalieP-J/gaia_tools/README.rst

 <http://www.scipy.org/>`__ and the `apogee
 <https://github.com/jobovy/apogee>`__ package.

-This package requires 'fitsio <https://github.com/esheldon/fitsio>'
+This package requires `fitsio <https://github.com/esheldon/fitsio>`

 This package should work in both python 2 and 3.